 Include Thesis Details

 If you have obtained your master’s degree or doctorate, you may want to include your thesis statement within your educational experience section, especially if it is relevant to the subject you wish to teach.
 Include it below the institution you received the degree from and put it in italics, so it stands out a bit without taking away from the educational listing.

-Thesis: “The role of nature vs. nurture and its impact on children’s early childhood and elementary education”
+Thesis: “The role of nature vs. nurture and its impact on children’s early childhood and elementary education.”

-Thesis: “Homework and Achievement: Investigating the role homework plays on student achievement”
+Thesis: “Homework and Achievement: Investigating the role homework plays on student achievement.”

 Teaching or Professional Experience

 In the professional experience section of your resume, include a brief description of your job duties and responsibilities, followed by a listing of your achievements within that position.
-Ensure to list your most recent position first, and if you are no longer at the job listed, write your description and accomplishments in past tense.
+Ensure to list your most recent post first, and if you are no longer at the job listed, write your description and accomplishments in the past tense.